 The human resource emphasis within the management program prepares you for success through a curriculum that includes a strong liberal education core and major-specific coursework in management, HR and business.
 A required student professional development program will also cover topics in career planning, professional image, interviewing, etiquette and networking.

-Classes for management - human resources emphasis majors may include:
+What classes do management - human resources emphasis majors take?

 Learn more about the comprehensive management - human resources emphasis major in the UWEC course catalog.